kickitharder/Meade-LX200-Classic--ASCOM-Driver/README.md

 •	Parking the telescope with progress window

-•	Dual pulse guiding that can allow corrections to both telescope axes simultaneously
+•	Dual pulse guiding that can allow corrections to both telescope axes simultaneously for any time period

 •	Access to the LX200’s native library of objects, including the sun, for slewing to.